 - practical information (grounded in hands-on experience) of the structure and functioning of the neck, shoulder girdle and related muscles of the upper trunk;

 - a range of deep massage techniques for working firmly and deeply on this area (when appropriate);

-- skillfull application of commonly underused massage techniques – particularly percussion, vibration, and rhythmic ‘tremouring’;
+- skilful application of commonly underused massage techniques – particularly percussion, vibration, and rhythmic ‘tremouring’;

-- using stretches and mobilisations to increase shoulder and neck flexibility;
+- using stretches and mobilisations to increase shoulder, neck and lumbar flexibility;

 - good hand and body use (protecting your hands and using your body well) to deliver the techniques;

-- combining these techniques to give clients an experience of how energised and supple their neck/shoulders can be – an experience which is commonly lost in our busy daily lives;
+- combining these techniques to give clients an experience of how energised and supple their neck/shoulders/back can be – an experience which is commonly lost in our busy daily lives;

-- the most effective techniques (and the limitations) of working with the client in a range of positions – prone, supine, side-lying, and seated (in an upright chair and a portable massage chair);
+- the most effective techniques (and the limitations) of working with the client in a range of positions – prone, supine, side-lying, and seated (clothed);

 - working on a range of builds and levels of fitness from the frail to the very fit and physically active;

 - a variety of relevant homework exercises that you can offer clients between massage sessions.